Child and Family Patient Centered Outcomes Research Scholars Program

-The Department of Radiology at the College of Physicians and Surgeons of Columbia University Medical Center invites applications for a clinical faculty position in Vascular and Interventional Radiology.
-Salary and academic rank will be commensurate with qualifications and experience.
+The Department of Radiology at the College of Physicians and Surgeons of Columbia University Medical Center invites applications for a junior clinical faculty position in Vascular and Interventional Radiology at the instructor level.
+Salary will be commensurate with qualifications and experience.
 Responsibilities will include patient care, active participation in resident and fellowship education, and participation in clinical and/or basic research.

 The Division offers the full scope of inpatient and outpatient practice, including treatment of peripheral and visceral arterial disease, IVC filters, biliary and liver transplant interventions, venous disease, pediatric interventions, thrombolysis, Urologic interventions, UFE, TIPS, non-invasive vascular imaging, tumor embolization and ablations.

-Please visit our online application site at https://academicjobs.columbia.edu/applicants/Central?quickFind=62749 for further information about this position and to submit your application.
+Please visit our online application site at https://academicjobs.columbia.edu/applicants/Central?quickFind=64461 for further information about this position and to submit your application.
+We offer a competitive salary and benefits.
 Columbia University is an Equal Opportunity and Affirmative Action Employer.
 The University and the Department of Radiology are committed to the diversity of its faculty.
 Outstanding female and underrepresented minority scholars are strongly encouraged to apply.
-Excellent salary and benefits.

 About Columbia University, Department of Radiology

-The Department stays at the forefront of advanced medical imaging by leading and participating in a broad range of research initiatives through NIH funded grants.
-Many of these projects are performed in dedicated state of the art Department of Radiology research facilities, including; the Morton A. Kreitchman PET Center, the David A. Gardner PET Research Center, a world class nuclear medicine facility that provides high quality positron emission tomography (PET) and PET/CT clinical and research facilities; the Magnetic Resonance Research Laboratories of Columbia University which boasts several high field research magnets; and the Cerebrovascular Center of the Neurological Institute.
-The Department also has a strong collaborative relationship with Columbia University 's Department of Biomedical Engineering.
+The department participates in a broad range of NIH-funded research initiatives and translational research collaborations with every other department in the medical center, placing us at the forefront of advanced medical imaging.
+Many of these projects are performed in dedicated state-of-the-art Department of Radiology research facilities, which include the David A. Gardner PET Research Center, a world class nuclear medicine facility that provides high quality positron emission tomography (PET) and PET/CT clinical and research facilities; the Magnetic Resonance Imaging (MRI) Center of Columbia University, which boasts several high field research magnets.
+The Department also has a strong collaborative relationship with Columbia University's Department of Biomedical Engineering.

 More Jobs Like This